ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <div style="height: 20px;"></div>
 <h3 align="center">Visualization and Analysis</h3>
 <div style="height: 20px;"></div>
 Next I'll visualize the data.
 I'll only be showing outputs.
-For pre-processing details and graph construction consult my notebook and/or scripts.

 I've used <strong><code>matplotlib</code></strong> and <strong><code>seaborn</code></strong>.
 I wanted to challenge the notion that these packages lack in complexity or aesthetic quality by developing graphs that still feel dynamic and engaging, and employing lesser-used tools such as 3D graphs, matplotlib tables and stylesheets.

 <div style="height: 20px;"></div>
 <h4>Discovery method</h4>
 <div style="height: 20px;"></div>

-<p>The discovery of exoplanets in itself is interesting.
-Since exoplanets are fundamentally harder to detect than other bodies like stars, finding them has required the development of complex methods using fine-grained spectroscopic data:</p>
+<p>Since exoplanets are fundamentally harder to detect than other bodies like stars, finding them has required the development of complex methods using fine-grained spectroscopic data:</p>

 <ul>
   <li>The <strong>transit method</strong> tracks the shift in light as an exoplanet crosses a visible star, creating a "mini-eclipse" with the Earth.</li>